James Gilchrist (tenor)

 James Gilchrist is a British tenor specialising in recital and oratorio singing.

 Biography

 Gilchrist was born in Banbury, Oxfordshire on 29 April 1966.
 He became a treble in the Choir of New College, Oxford and a choral scholar in the Choir of King's College, Cambridge.
 He trained as a doctor, turning to a full-time music career in 1996.
 He now lives in Gloucestershire with his wife and three children.

-Gilchrist is a supporter of Mindsong, is a charity in Gloucestershire that brings music therapy to people suffering with dementia.
-The project, which has grown hugely over the years, was originally focused on working in care homes for people often with advanced dementia.
-More recently it has been branching out into working in peoples' homes.
+Gilchrist is the president of Mindsong, a Gloucester-based charity that uses music therapy to work with dementia sufferers.

 Music

 A prolific recitalist, Gilchrist has appeared in many venues in the UK and abroad.
 His operatic repertoire includes roles in Handel's Acis and Galatea, Purcell's King Arthur and Vaughan Williams' Sir John in Love.
 He took part in the project of Ton Koopman and the Amsterdam Baroque Orchestra & Choir to record Bach's complete vocal works.
 In concert he has performed among others, Benjamin Britten's Serenade for Tenor, Horn and Strings with the Manchester Camerata and the Royal Northern Sinfonia, Elgar's The Dream of Gerontius with the Scottish Chamber Orchestra, Tippett's The Knot Garden with the BBC Symphony Orchestra and Sir Andrew Davis, Bach's Christmas Oratorio with the Zurich Tonhalle Orchestra under Koopman, the St Matthew Passion, at the Concertgebouw, Pulcinella with the Ensemble orchestral de Paris, and Die Jahreszeiten with the St. Louis Symphony Orchestra and with the Handel and Haydn Society at the BBC Proms.